 - Remember to ask for a pain pill before you leave the hospital.
-This will make the ride home more comfortable. - Plan on wearing loose-fitting street clothes that do not have tight elastic at the waist or ankles.
-Put your operated leg in your pants first. - Sit in the front passenger seat of the car and recline the backrest a little. - Always wear your seatbelt. - If you are traveling a long distance, plan to get out of the car and stretch every hour.
+This will make the ride home more comfortable. - · Plan on wearing loose-fitting street clothes that are easy to get on and off. - Sit in the front passenger seat of the car and recline the backrest a little. - Always wear your seatbelt. - If you are traveling a long distance, plan to get out of the car and stretch every hour.
 This will keep you from getting too stiff and will also help prevent blood clots in your legs. - Do not drive until your surgeon tells you it is ok to do so.